-(2) The appointment of a receiver upon initiative of the lessor to protect the lessor's interest under the lease does not constitute a termination of the lessee's right to possession.
+(2) The appointment of a receiver upon initiative of the lessor to protect the lessor's interest under the lease.

-(d) Nothing in this section affects the right of the lessor to recover damages under Section 1951.2 after the lessor has has terminated the lesses's right to possession.
+(d) Nothing in this section affects the right of the lessor to recover damages under Section 1951.2 after the lessor has has terminated the lessee's right to possession.

 Comment.
-Even though the lessee has breached the lease and abandoned the property, Section 1951.4 permits the lesser to continue to collect the rent as it becomes due under the lease rather than to recover damages based primarily on the loss of future rent under Section 1951.2.
+Even though the lessee has breached the lease and abandoned the property, Section 1951.4 permits the lessor to continue to collect the rent as it becomes due under the lease rather than to recover damages based primarily on the loss of future rent under Section 1951.2.
 This remedy is available only if the lease so provides and contains a provision permitting the lessee to mitigate the damages by subletting or assigning his interest in the property.
 The right to continue to collect the rent terminates when the lessor evicts the lessee; in such case, the damages are computed under Section 1951.2.
-The availability of a remedy under Section 1951.4 does not preclude the lessor from terminating the right of a defaulting lessee to possession of the property and then utilizing the remedy provided by Section 1951.2.
+The availability of a remedy under Section 1951.4 does not preclude the lessor from terminating the right of a defaulting lessee to possession of the property and then utilizing the remedy provided hy Section 1951.2.
+Nothing in Section 1951.4 affects the rules of law that determine when the lessor may terminate the lessee's right to possession.

-Where the lease gives the lessor the Section 1951.4 remedy and also permits the lessee to sublet or assign his interest in the property, the lesser may recover the rent as it becomes due under the terms of the lease and at the same time has no obligation to retake possession and relet the property in the event the lessee abandons the property.
+Where the lease complies with Section 1951.4, the lessor may recover the rent as it becomes due under the terms of the lease and at the same time has no obligation to retake possession and relet the property in the event the lessee abandons the property.
 This allocation of the burden of minimizing the loss will be most useful where the lessor does not have the desire, facilities, or ability to manage the property and to supervise the location of a suitable tenant and for this reason desires to avoid the burden that Section 1951.2 places on the lessor to mitigate the damages by reletting the property.

 The allocation of the duty to minimize damages feature of Section 1951.4 is important.
-However, the primary reason that this form of relief has been provided is that systems for financing the purchase or improvement of real property would be seriously jeopardized if the lesser's only right upon breach of the lease and abandonment of the property were the right to recover damages under Section 1951.2.
+However, the primary reason that this form of relief has been provided is that arrangements for financing the purchase or improvement of real property would be seriously jeopardized if the lessor's only right upon breach of the lease and abandonment of the property were the right to recover damages under Section 1951.2.
 For example, because the lessee's obligation to pay rent under a lease can be enforced under existing law, leases have been utilized by public entities to finance the construction of public improvements.
-The lessor constructs the improvement to the specifications of the public entity-lesses, leases the property as improved to the public erlity, and at the end of the term of the lease all interest in the property and the improvement vests in the public entity.
+The lessor constructs the improvement to the specifications of the public entity-lessee, leases the property as improved to the public entity, and at the end of the term of the lease all interest in the property and the improvement vests in the public entity.
 See, e.g., Dean v.
 Kuchel, 35 Cal.2d 444, 218 P.2d 521 (1950); County of Los Angeles v.
 Nesvig, 231 Cal.
 App.2d 603, 41 Cal.
 Rptr.
 918 (1965).
-Similarly, a lessor may, in reliance on the lessee's rental obligation under a long term lease, construct on improvement to the specifications of the lesses for the use of the lessee during the lease term.
+Similarly, a lessor may, in reliance on the lessee's rental obligation under a long term lease, construct an improvement to the specifications of the lessee for the use of the lessee during the lease term.
 The remedy available under Section 1951.4 gives the lessor, in effect, security for the repayment of the cost of the improvement in these cases.